• Skip to primary navigation

 clean and oil grill crates

-Grill: Preheat grill on high.
+Grill: Preheat the grill on high.
 Clean and oil well.
 You don't want to rip this open with sticking.

 Stovetop: Heat a small amount of oil in a large skillet over medium-high heat.
-Cast-iron is preferred if you have it.
+Cast iron is preferred if you have it.

 burger under plastic wrap on red board with pan to flatten